sceutre/flux-ux/README.md

 What's more troubling is the async model using UX and Bridge.
 The UX as a singleton is technically a fine place to be doing async calls, and given async/await and a nice code-generated infrastructure these methods do not have to be long.
-However, allowing UXs to make async calls means that their methods would be more complex to understand (which seemed to be Facebook's initial rationale for disallowing) and that the current state of the UI would not longer be derivable solely from the sequence of Actions (which seems other flux architectures main reason for disallowing).
+However, allowing UXs to make async calls means that their behavior would be more complex to understand (which seemed to be Facebook's initial rationale for disallowing) and that the current state of the UI would not longer be derivable solely from the sequence of Actions (which seems other flux architectures main reason for disallowing).

 Balanced against those gains is the increased ceromony.
-In our chatbox app we have around 1000 server rpcs calls in our codebase, and about 30 or so push call sites.
+In our chatbox app we have around 1000 server rpc calls in our codebase, and about 30 or so push call sites.
 The push is fine as actions (and indeed that's basically what we're doing) but the 1000 rpc calls means naively 1000 actions to communicate the results.

-Hopefully we'd abe able to hide some of those calls inside the Bridge as a higher order invocation.
-We could also have a generic rpcFinished(requestId, data) action although that seems like a modelling fail.
+Hopefully we'd able to hide some of those calls inside the Bridge as a higher order invocation.
+We could also have a generic rpcFinished(requestId, data) action although that seems unnatural.
 More experience with large code bases is required.